Parenting assessments in the context of domestic violence allegations:

 Methods of Payment

 Submit payment to the College electronically by using the online bill payment option offered by your bank.
-Follow the instructions of your online banking program, select the College of Psychologists of BC as your payee and use your CPBC 4 digit registration number or BCCSW registration number, as the account number.
+Follow the instructions of your online banking program, select the College of Psychologists of BC as your payee and use your CPBC 4 digit registration number as the account number.
 Those with numbers fewer than 4 digits will need to use preceding zeros (e.g., 0123).

 Cheque or Money Order made payable to the “College of Psychologists of British Columbia” and mailed to: